njgeorge000158/Weather-Visualization-for-Vacations-using-APIs/images/README.md

-This contains holds the images of tables and plots displayed in the IPython notebooks, weather.ipynb and vacation.ipynb: these IPython Notebooks generate the images in Image Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).
+This contains holds the images of tables and plots displayed in the Jupyter Notebooks, weather.ipynb and vacation.ipynb: these Jupyter Notebooks generate the images in Image Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----